 Dashboard View Plugin now applies the configured markup formatter to the build description, rendering it as it appears elsewhere in Jenkins.

 Aqua Security Serverless Scanner Plugin stores service passwords in job configurations.

 While the password is stored encrypted on disk, it was transmitted in plain text as part of the configuration form.
 This could result in exposure of the password through browser extensions, cross-site scripting vulnerabilities, and similar situations.

 Aqua Security Serverless Scanner Plugin no longer transmits the password form field in plain text.

-Beaker builder Plugin stored the Beaker password unencrypted on the Jenkins master.
-This password could be viewed by users with access to the master file system.
+Beaker builder Plugin stored the Beaker password unencrypted on the Jenkins controller.
+This password could be viewed by users with access to the Jenkins controller file system.